 - 1.2.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
 (Core) - 1.2.a.
-The Sponsoring Institution must also sponsor an Accreditation Council for Graduate Medical Education (ACGME)-accredited residency program in emergency medicine. - 1.3.
+The Sponsoring Institution should also sponsor an ACGME-accredited residency program in emergency medicine or preventive medicine.
+(Core) - 1.3.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) - 1.3.a.
-The PLA must be renewed at least every 10 years.
 (Core)

-- 1.3.b.
+- 1.3.a.
+The PLA must be renewed at least every 10 years.
+(Core) - 1.3.b.
 The PLA must be approved by the designated institutional official (DIO).
 (Core) - 1.4.
 The program must monitor the clinical learning and working environment at all participating sites.
 (Core) - 1.5.
 At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)